bitcoin-s/bitcoin-s/docs/tor/tor.md

 You need to enable the proxy and set the host and port configuration options.
 If you are using the default settings you should only need to set `bitcoin-s.proxy.enabled = true`.
 These modifications need to be made to `$HOME/.bitcoin-s/bitcoin-s.conf` file.
+Create this file if it does not exist.

 ```$xslt
 bitcoin-s {